 - "The main threat to personal privacy posed by the ever-expanding use of UAVs in U.S. airspace is the substantial potential for violations of the protection against unreasonable search and seizure ensured by the Fourth Amendment to the Constitution." therefore, we should limit or prevent the use of UAS for such purposes.

-- Using UAS for such purposes should be allowed as it is no different from allowing low-flying helicopter on imagery acquisition mission over populated areas or having someone in a neighborhood carrying high resolving power pair of binoculars.
+- Using UAS for such purposes should be allowed, as it is no different from allowing low-flying helicopters on an imagery acquisition mission overpopulated areas or having someone in a neighborhood carrying high resolving power pair of binoculars.

 Post to the discussion board and respond to at least one posting from your peers.

 - Read the article "Implications of Drones on American Privacy and Freedom" by Mike Tully.